Skip to main content

 2. Extraction trigger — As soon as the category is set, the platform checks whether extraction fields are configured for that category in the product or tenant configuration.
 If no fields are configured, extraction is skipped.

-3. AI analysis — The document image is sent to an AI model (AWS Bedrock) along with the list of fields to extract.
+3. AI analysis — The document image is sent to an AI model along with the list of fields to extract.
 The model examines the document and returns structured key-value pairs.

 4. Result storage — Extracted fields are stored alongside the document, making them instantly available to brokers through the document management interface.